aksiksi/python-workshop-2014/outline.md

 The workshop material is open-source (yay!) and has its own [Github repoository](https://github.com/Cyph0n/python-workshop-2014).
 Visit the repo's [Releases page](https://github.com/Cyph0n/python-workshop-2014/releases) to download the latest release of the material as a `.zip` file.

-### About Me
+### About the Presenter

-My name is Assil Taoufik Ksiksi.
-I'm a 3rd year UAEU student currently pursuing a degree in Electrical Engineering.
-I taught myself programming 4 years ago, starting with C/C++, and have been writing Python for the past 2 years.
-I think of myself as an intermediate Python developer.
+His name is Assil Taoufik Ksiksi, and he's a 3rd year UAEU student currently pursuing a degree in Electrical Engineering.
+He taught himself programming 4 years ago, starting with C/C++, and has been writing Python for the past 2 years.
+He likes to refer to himself as an intermediate Python developer.

-My main passion is web development, and I use Python for that as well.
-My last "cool" project was a course scheduling web application for UAEU students called [Jadawil](http://jadawil.co.nr/).
-It is still being updated every semester, but I probably won't be adding any new features.
+His main passion is web development, and he uses Python for that as well.
+His last "cool" project was a course scheduling web application for UAEU students called [Jadawil](http://jadawil.co.nr/).
+He still updates it at the end of every semester, but he probably won't be adding any new features.
 The web app is written in [Flask](http://flask.pocoo.org/), a web microframework for Python.

+### The Workshop's Timing

+Believe it or not, but the most suitable time for the workshop was found using real UAEU course data and Python.
+Simply put, the code ranked the time slots of UAEU courses from least conflicts to most conflicts.
+In other words, it determined how many times each time slot overlapped with the rest.

+You can find the IPython notebook [here](http://nbviewer.ipython.org/gist/Cyph0n/9280508).

 ## What is Python?